James-Wolfley/PSU-CMPSC-121/README.md

+# FOR EDUCATIONAL PURPOSES ONLY
+# I DO NOT CONDONE CHEATING

 # PSU CMPSC-121
  A collection of how I solved coding problems in CMPSC-121.
  All of this is for learning purposes only and not intended to be copied